You’re here because you want to learn about email threads.

 Going off-topic is easy if you use email threads.
 It often starts with a joke and ends with a lengthy discussion on a completely unrelated subject.

-The result: cluttered inboxes, mass confusion, and endless follow-up questions.
+The result: cluttered inboxes, mass confusion, and endless follow-up emails.

 Rule of thumb: Tackle one specific topic per email thread.
 To discuss something else, start a new email thread.
 This way, you’ll keep your original email chain intact.